JuanIsturiz/JuanIsturiz/README.md

 I've been learning to code from +2 years, on my path I've been working on projects that involves simple web pages, mostly react applications and REST APIs.
 Always trying to learn something new to improve as a profesional.

-I've started my journey as a frontend developer where I focused mostly on the React.js environment, but my path did'nt end there, backend was the next step so I learned how to implement it with my JavaScript knowledge, now I'm able to do things such as setting up the server, user authentication and manage databases.
+I've started my journey as a frontend developer where I focused mostly on the React.js environment, but my path didn't end there, backend was the next step so I learned how to implement it with my JavaScript knowledge, now I'm able to do things such as setting up the server, user authentication and manage databases.

 Later I became curious and started developing mobile apps and ended up making a small social media from scratch.